barseghyanartur/django-fobi/docs/index.rst

 Browser tests
 -------------
-For browser tests you may choose between Firefox and PhantomJS.
-PhantomJS is faster, Firefox tests tell you more.
+For browser tests you may choose between Firefox, headless Firefox and PhantomJS.
+PhantomJS is faster, headless Firefox is fast as well, but normal Firefox tests tell you more (as you see what exactly happens on the screen).
 Both cases require some effort and both have disadvantages regarding the installation (although once you have them installed they work perfect).

 Latest versions of Firefox are often not supported by Selenium.
 Current version of the Selenium for Python (2.53.6) works fine with Firefox 47.